derHaubi/ioBroker.schlueter-fbh/README.md

 ### Install Adapter

-At this Point in Time the Adapter is classified as beta-beta-beta :) I hav it running on my productove Instance but I cannot guarantee that everything will work properly and I accept no liability for any damage or failures.
+At this Point in Time the Adapter is classified as beta :) I hav it running on my productive Instance but I cannot guarantee that everything will work properly and I accept no liability for any damage or failures.

 1. On Adapter-Section in ioBroker get into Expert Mode
 1. now the adapter can be installed by giving the follwing GIT-Hub Address as Custom-Url